About Four Hills Athlete Development

 4. Complaints and Accountability

 Clients have the right to ask questions, express concerns, or file a complaint regarding services.
-Concerns can be addressed directly with Four Hills, or escalated to the Ontario College of Social Workers and Social Service Workers.
+Concerns can be addressed directly with Four Hills.
 Four Hills supports transparent and ethical resolution of all concerns.

 This compliance statement will be reviewed annually to ensure continued alignment with all regulatory, legal, and ethical expectations.
 Four Hills Athlete Development is committed to upholding the highest standards of practice in support of athlete well-being and professional accountability.